PiJoules/hobbyos/README.md

 ## TODO
 - Continue to fix terminal (scrolling, newlines, ...)
 - Add scancode table to print out actual characters.
+- Move all the shell scripts to some scripts directory.

 ## History